How to Squat and Maximize your Strength

 A doctor (or an inexperienced coach) might tell you, “If it hurts, don’t do it.”

 It all depends on your situation.
-Within the fitness programming here at Superstition Mountain, we educate members throughout to ensure modifications can best fit their individual needs.
+Within the fitness programming here at Superstition Mountain, we educate members throughout to ensure modifications that best fit their individual needs.

 Exercise should never cause acute pain, maybe bring out some current chronic pain, but we never want it to hurt acutely during a movement.